aptos-foundation/AIPs/aips/aip-standardize-private-keys.md

 > - If there are issues, how can we mitigate or resolve them?

 I don't expect there to be any more issues than there are today with importing and saving of private keys.

+## Alternative solutions

+> Explain why you submitted this proposal specifically over alternative solutions.
+Why is this the best possible
+> outcome?

+### Change Address format

+The address format could be changed from 64 hex characters, to another encoding.
+Other blockchains use bech32, and other schemes for encoding addresses.
+This would change both the length, and the character set, to automatically block private keys from being used in addresses.

+This solution is not suggested, because it requires every application, indexer, on-chain-representation, exchange, and user to change to the new format.
+Additionally, there needs to be backwards compatibility with the old address format, which would then not solve this issue.

+### Change Private key encoding to Base64

+The private key format could change from 64 hex characters to a base64 (or other encoding) of the key.
+This provides the ability for linters to check it, but be a regularly available format.

+This solution is not suggested, because this may lead to leakage of keys on base64 to hex converters.
+Private keys should never be posted into any website.

+### Only use mnemonics and paths

+For future private keys, only use mnemonics and paths, to provide an easy difference with private keys.
+The derivation path will differentiate between the private keys.

+This solution doesn't allow for custom private keys, nor does it allow for easy backwards compatibility of private keys.
+Most wallets already support mnemonics, but private keys are more specific to which derive path is used.

+This doesn't allow for backwards compatibility of current saved private keys, but it could be used in the future.

 ## Future Potential